-Type : Logie Operating: Jan -Dec 2018 Performance: Good Verified: Yes
+Type : Logie Operating: Jan -Dec 2019 Performance: Good Verified: Yes

 The Waterville counter is located upstream of the estuary in the estate grounds of Waterville house.
-The counter is a logic resistivity counter which operates four counting crumps giving a total count for the river system.
+The counter is a logie restivity counter which operates four counting crumps giving a total count for the river system.
 The electrodes are spaced primarily for counting sea trout.
 The data to date has been verified by CCTV camera.

 The counter has operated well over the course of the year.
-An additional pool camera has been installed by IFI to facilitate Waterville House.
+An additional pool camera has been installed by IFI to accommodate Waterville House.
 The connections to the counter have been replaced to upgrade the quality of data being collected.
 The computer which operates the Geovision surveillance camera has also been replaced.
-The crumps on this site require extensive works in the long term and a replacement counter and counting structure has been proposed in the Counter Strategic and Maintenance Plan.
+The crumps on this site require extensive works in the long term.
 The counter does not count very small sea trout.